10 Things People Don’t Know How to Do Around the House Anymore

 How to wash a car

-It may seem like washing a car doesn’t require any particular knowledge or skill, however, it is possible to do it wrong.
+It may seem like washing a car doesn't require any particular knowledge or skill, however, it is possible to do it wrong.
 And, many people take their car to a car wash instead of dragging out the garden hose, soapy bucket and scrubbing mitt.
-Sometimes that’s because they see it as easier and less time-consuming, and for people living in apartments, there may be no place for a DIY car wash.
-Before you try a DIY car wash, to be sure you have the right products, check out these top-notch car wash kits.
+Sometimes that's because they see it as easier and less time-consuming, and for people living in apartments, there may be no place for a DIY car wash.
+Even if you do know how to wash a car, you probably don't know these cleaning tricks only car washers know!

 How to grow tomatoes